If you are hit by a laser beam

 - Diagnosis/cause: Foveal retinal burn, with vitreous or subretinal hemorrhage.

 - LPS Commentary: Such severe symptoms are unlikely to be caused by accidental, brief exposure to lasers generally available to consumers and the general public.
 Such injuries could be caused by deliberate staring exposure self-inflicted by a stupid or drunk person.
 There have been a very few severe injury incidents (three times in 30 years) at light shows when pulsed lasers were illegally and incorrectly used for audience scanning.

-Usually, minor and even serious retinal injuries are not directly treated.
-U.S. Army field manual FM 8-50 says the following about retinal injuries:
+U.S. Army field manual FM 8-50, written in 1990, says the following about retinal injuries: